 Even the most skilled builders are nothing without their tools.
 While we can’t make you a deck or construction expert in just a few hundred words, we can help you equip yourself with the tools you need to fake it until you make it!

-Below are 8 different decking tools you need to have in your arsenal when it comes time to start planning, measuring, cutting, and nailing.
+Below are all the different deck-building tools you need to have in your arsenal when it comes time to start planning, measuring, cutting, and nailing.

 2. Carpenter’s Level

-Nobody wants to walk on a deck that slopes or is uneven, posing a tripping hazard.
+A deck that is sloped or uneven is a tripping hazard.
 A carpenter’s level allows you to ensure everything is perfectly level, including framing, the boards being installed, and the final product.
-If you notice something is uneven you can hoist it up with joists, use a tool to pull up sagging boards, or fix the foundation before it’s too late.
+If you notice something is uneven, you can hoist it up with joists, use a tool to pull up sagging boards, or fix the foundation before it’s too late.

 When working with hand tools, installing framing, or making cuts, you want guidelines to be as straight as possible so that everything is even.
-A chalk liner is a tool that uses a chalk-coated string that you snap onto something to leave a straight-line marking.
+A chalk liner uses a chalk-coated string that you snap onto something to leave a straight-line marking.
 It’ll show you where to cut or where things should line up and is much easier than marking by hand using an edge.

 4. Pencil or Chalk for Marking

 Okay, this is a bit basic.
 BUT, if we didn’t include it, someone out there would have started measuring with no way to mark things down.
 Stay away from things like markers that are more permanent and consider chalk (better visibility) or a pencil (precise and readily available) to make your marks.